The matryoshka doll prior: principled multiplicity correction in Bayesian model comparison: Discussion

 \section{Discussion}

-This paper has presented both theory and methods for performing Bayesian regression in sparse settings.
-The key is to provide a prior on the model space with both a meaningful interpretation and a construction from first principles.
-The priors presented here rely on a reformulation of the way in which the model space is viewed.
-Instead of considering indicator variables for covariate inclusion, the model space is viewed as a series of local null and alternative hypotheses.
-In the limit when the number of covariates increases to $\infty$, a self similarity argument suggests that the Poisson is the only reasonable limiting prior on the number of covariates in the model.
-Two constructions were given that provide such a limiting prior.
-Using the proposed model space prior, consistency for a finite true model is shown under the same conditions as \citet{johnson2012bayesian}, but with the prior on model specific parameters being the intrinsic prior.
+In this paper we propose a new construction for model space priors with a specific focus on regression models.
+The key motivation behind the design of the prior is universal multiplicity correction expressed through fixing the odds of a model versus the models that nest it.
+This provides the prior with both a meaningful interpretation and a construction from first principles that produces a well-balanced penalization profile across model (and model space) complexity.
+The matryoshka doll prior relies on a reformulation of the way in which the model space is viewed.
+Instead of considering indicator variables for covariate inclusion (as is typically done in the Bayesian paradigm), the model space is viewed as a series of local null and (sets of) alternative hypotheses.
+This induces the isomorphism theorem and the limiting Poisson prior on model complexity presented in Section \ref{sec:properties}.
+The generalization of the matryoshka doll class of priors, which arises from the most general statement of the isomorphism condition, shows the ubiquity of the Poisson distribution on model complexity when one focuses on multiplicity correction rather than on indicator variables for covariate inclusion.